YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-11-Birational-TakayamaInvariancePluri.md

 ---
-title: 'Note on analytic proof of invariance of plurigenera by Takayama'
+title: 'Birational geometry note on analytic proof of invariance of plurigenera by Takayama'
 date: 2024-08-02
 permalink: /posts/2024/08/Algebraic-Proof-of-Invariance-of-Plurigenera/
 tags: